May, 2026

 943 VALKENBURGH ST.

-Come to Mangiamo on November 6 for our regular, first Thursday of month, General Membership Meeting.
+Come to Mangiamo on March for our regular, first Thursday of month, General Membership Meeting.
 Look for us either on the Diamond Head end or on the ocean side lanai over the putting greens.
-Don't forget to wear your nametag and bring streamers from a previous trip if you have them.

 TOBY